MWaqasRC/angular-stripe-elements-demo/README.md

 # angular-stripe-elements-example

 This project is an example of using Stripe Elements in Angular.
 In particular, it is a translation of the last example from the Stripe Elements [Demo Page](https://stripe.github.io/elements-examples).
+See a live demo [here](https://tnishimura.github.io/angular-stripe-elements-demo/index.html).

 ## Running